Why We Took the Car: Plot

 Maik Klingenberg, 14, comes from an affluent but dysfunctional family home in Marzahn, a part of eastern Berlin.
 His mother has a severe alcohol addiction and his father is described as a somewhat neglecting parent.
 Maik has no friends since his best friend Paul moved to Brandenburg.
-In school he is an outsider, which is why at the beginning of summer break he is not invited to the birthday party of beauty queen Tatjana Cosic whom he secretly has a crush on.
+In school he is an outsider, which is why at the beginning of summer break he is not invited to the birthday party of Serbian beauty queen Tatjana Cosic whom he secretly has a crush on.
 Whilst on the most part considered boring, one of the few times he stands out in class is the moment he reads an essay in German class talking about his alcoholic mother with striking but loving openness.
 The teacher is horrified, his classmates laugh at him and call him a psycho from then on.
 The new classmate Andrej Tschichatschow (Tschick for short), an uncommunicative late repatriate from Russia, who sometimes shows up openly drunk to class, is also an outsider and excluded from Tatjana's birthday party.

 Maik, in the hopes of still being invited, draws a picture of Beyoncé as a present for Tatjana, because the girl loves Beyoncé's music.
 However, the last day of school passes without anything happening.
 On top of that, Maik's mum has to go to a rehab clinic again while his dad wants to use that time to go on holiday with his young female assistant, telling Maik it's a business trip.
 It appears, at this point, that Maik will be forced to spend his summer holiday alone.